kahnwong/karnwong.me/content/posts/2023/book-highlights---engineering-management-for-the-rest-of-us-by-sarah-drasner.md

 ---
-title: Book highlights - Engineering Management for the Rest of Us by Sarah Drasner
+title: Book Highlights - Engineering Management for the Rest of Us by Sarah Drasner
 date: 2023-03-16T07:09:24+07:00
 draft: false
 ShowToc: false